Skip to main content

 Clear icon

-Officials say North Korea has sent troops to Russia.
-What would that mean for the war with Ukraine?
+Thousands of North Korean troops in Russia.
+What does that mean for the war with Ukraine?

-If the soldiers' goal is fighting with Russia in Ukraine, it would be the first time a third country puts boots on the ground in the war.
+If they go into Ukraine, it would be the first time a third country puts boots on the ground in the war.
 Other countries on both sides of the divide have sent military aid, including weapons and training: Iran has supplied Russia with drones, and Western nations have provided Ukraine with modern weapons and financial and humanitarian assistance.

 Recommended Videos

-What do we know about the North Koreans?
+What do we know about the North Korean troops?

-Ukrainian President Volodymyr Zelenskyy told reporters on Monday that North Korean officers and technical personnel have already been spotted in Russian-occupied territories.
-He did not specify when.
+Reports of North Korean troops arriving in Russia’s Kursk region to help Russian troops fight off a Ukrainian border incursion began more than a week ago.
+Ukrainian President Volodymyr Zelenskyy told reporters that North Korean officers and technical personnel have already been spotted in Russian-occupied territories of Ukraine.

 What is Ukraine doing?

-Ukraine is preparing as though combating North Korea in its territory will be inevitable.
+Ukraine is preparing as though combating North Korea in its territory is inevitable.

 An injection of 10,000 North Korean troops, which is what both Ukrainian and South Korean intelligence have claimed, “could significantly destabilize Ukraine’s defense there and greatly accelerate the advancement of Russian forces,” said Glib Voloskyi, an analyst from a Ukrainian think tank, Come Back Alive Initiatives Center.